Choosing the Right Dressing for Pressure Ulcers

 • Encourage proper nutrition for your patients, as overall health can impact wound healing.
 Remember, healing is a team effort!

-Wrapping It Up As you prepare for the CWCN exam or simply seek to enhance your wound care knowledge, remember that each dressing has its strengths and weaknesses.
+As you prepare for the CWCN exam or simply seek to enhance your wound care knowledge, remember that each dressing has its strengths and weaknesses.
 Alginate dressings, particularly for pressure ulcers over the ischial tuberosity, offer remarkable absorbency and protection.
 So the next time you're confronted with a tricky dressing choice, you’ll know where to turn.
 Keep up that compassionate care, and let’s make pressure ulcers a thing of the past!